 Medi Tech Trust was formed in 2002, by Robert Lewis, with the initial aim of raising funds through donations to purchase a Holmium Laser machine for use at the Eastbourne District General Hospital.

-It was agreed that only these 3 officers should be the Trustees, who together with their band of regular supporters, would put their wide range of commercial and medical knowledge to good use for the long term benefit of the charity.
+It was agreed that only persons holding one of these three offices should be the Trustees, who together with their band of regular supporters, would put their wide range of commercial and medical knowledge to good use for the long term benefit of the charity.